 “The ‘glowing (faux) testimonial’ is dead.
 Today, it’s all about hard data.
 Hard customer reviews data that companies can’t influence.
 No reviews by friends.
 No reviews by colleagues”.

-There are 2 types of customer review in the digital world we inhabit today.
-They are:
+There are 2 types of customer review online today.
+They are…

 - UNVERIFIED “testimonials” that lack any kind of supporting evidence whereby people can tell whether they’re genuine or not.
 Often, reviews of this nature will be false, and invented, or include quotes from friends, colleagues and family.

-- VERIFIED reviews that look like this, appear on a dedicated reviews platform (aka a website that just focuses on collecting reviews and nothing else) and is rubber-stamped as genuine using a combination of unique identifiers (PayPal transaction IDs, for example) and the fact that the company isn’t involved in collecting the reviews (that part happens between the reviews website and the customer).
-If the reviews platform has a good enough reputation and collects reviews in the right way, even Google will rely on the ratings there to deliver information about the company.
+- VERIFIED reviews that look like this, and appear on a dedicated reviews platform (aka a website that just focuses on collecting reviews).
+These reviews are rubber-stamped as genuine using unique identifiers (PayPal transaction IDs, for example) and the fact that the company isn’t involved in collecting the reviews (that part happens between the reviews website and the customer).

 “With over 800 verified customer reviews online, we are the most publicly scrutinised screenwriting company in the world…”